Serverless Architecture For Beginners

 Step-by-Step Implementation Process

-1. Define your use case: Identify the specific problem you want to solve and determine if serverless is the right fit.
+1. Define your use case: Identify the specific problem or application you want to build using serverless architecture.

-2. Choose a cloud provider: Evaluate platforms like AWS Lambda, Azure Functions, or Google Cloud Functions based on your requirements.
+2. Choose a cloud provider: Select a provider like AWS Lambda, Azure Functions, or Google Cloud Functions based on your requirements.

-3. Design your architecture: Break down your application into smaller, event-driven functions.
+3. Design your application: Break down your application into smaller, event-driven functions.

 Common Challenges and Solutions